I receive emails regularly from around the world from folks wishing to

 then known as IMS Associates, Inc. There was a time many years ago when

-IMSAI might have been the birthing place for a grand idea of the
+IMSAI might have been the birthing place for a grand idea of two Steve's

 The two approached Bill Millard and Joe Killian, founder and Chief